-The JAMES C. BECKNELL, SR., PHYSICAL EDUCATION BUILDING was completed in 1970 and underwent partial renovation in summer 2001.
-It contains a gymnasium with seating for 1,600, a fitness center featuring weights and aerobic equipment, an Olympic-sized indoor swimming pool, a smaller gymnasium, classroom, training room, coaches offices, and public lockers.
+The JAMES C. BECKNELL, SR., PHYSICAL EDUCATION BUILDING was completed in 1970 and underwent a partial renovation in the summer of 2001.
+It contains a gymnasium with seating for 1,600, a fitness center featuring weights and aerobic equipment, a smaller gymnasium, classroom, training room, coaches offices, and public lockers.